WebAssembly/design/FutureFeatures.md

 were to be standardized and performed natively such that no user-space translation pass was otherwise necessary.

+### Array globals

+If globals are additionally allowed array types, significant portions of memory could be moved out of linear memory which could reduce fragmentation issues.
+Languages like Fortran which limit aliasing would be one use case.
+C/C++ compilers could also determine that some global variables never have their address taken.

 ### Streaming Compilation

 The WebAssembly binary format is designed to allow streaming decoding,